-Solve healthcare issues through the optimization of health IT, related data, and business processes.
-PUBH 6705 Health Law and Health IT PUBH 6705 - In the Final Group Assignment, teams of students are assigned 'real life' healthcare issues.
+Apply concepts of health informatics to areas of population health.
+PUBH 6706 Population and Community Health Analytics PUBH 6706-In the Final paper, students write a memo to a key decision-maker who influences community/population health.
+Using data driven evidence, students describe the problem and apply concepts of health informatics when proposing how to address the issue.
+See ERF.
+Solve health care issues through the optimization of health IT, related data, and business processes.
+PUBH 6705 Health Law and Health IT PUBH 6705-In the Final Group Assignment, teams of students are assigned real-life health care issues.
 They must work together to address legal, ethical and IT concerns.
-Students conduct a peer and self-assessment which assists instructors in individually assessing students.
-See ERF Assess the implications of health information technology and related data and processes.
-PUBH 6704 Health IT, Informatics and Decision Making PUBH 6704 - In the Group Final: Use Case Change Management Presentation, teams of students identify a healthcare issue that has impacted individual and population health in a local community.
-Taking on the role of healthcare system managers, students develop a multi-year strategy to implement delivery system changes with the necessary data flow and health IT infrastructure.
-In their 20-minute presentation and paper, students discuss the impact the technical change will have from a health informatics perspective and how it will affect different groups and stakeholders within the healthcare organization.
-See ERF
+Students conduct a peer and self-assessment, which helps instructors individually assess students.
+See ERF.
+Assess the implications of health information technology and related data and processes.
+PUBH 6704 Health Information Technology, Informatics and Decision Making PUBH 6704-In the Group Final: Use Case Change Management Presentation, teams of students identify a health care issue that has impacted individual and population health in a local community.
+Taking on the role of health care system managers, students develop a multiyear strategy to implement delivery system changes with the necessary data flow and health IT infrastructure.
+In their 20-minute presentation and paper, students discuss the impact the technical change will have from a health informatics perspective and how it will affect distinct groups and stakeholders within the health care organization.
+See ERF.

-Assessment of Competencies for MPH@GW, Women, Youth and Child Health Competency Course Describe specific assessment opportunity Assess the individual, community, organizational and societal needs of women, youth, or children PUBH 6550 Maternal and Child Health I Foundations PUBH 6550 - In the Final Paper, students choose a MCH topic, describe the individual, community, organizational and societal needs, and strengths of these populations, and provide their insights as to the gaps in programs, policies and leadership in tackling these challenges.
-See ERF Apply social and behavior change models and strategies that have been shown to be successful in improving the health and well-being of women, youth, or children.
-PUBH 6563 Global Child Health PUBH 6451 Sexual and Reproductive Health Monitoring PUBH 6563 - In the GLearning activity, Social and Behavior Change for Nutrition, students complete an online module from the Global Health eLearning Center on Social and Behavior Change (SBC) interventions related to malnutrition.
+Assessment of Competencies for MPH@GW, Women, Youth and Child Health Competency Course Describe specific assessment opportunity Assess the individual, community, organizational and societal needs of women, youth, or children.
+PUBH 6550 Maternal and Child Health 1 PUBH 6550-In the Final Paper, students choose a MCH topic, describe the individual, community, organizational and societal needs, and strengths of these populations, and provide their insights about the gaps in programs, policies and leadership in tackling these challenges.
+See ERF.
+Apply social and behavior change models and strategies that have been shown to be successful in improving the health and well- being of women, youth, or children.
+PUBH 6563 Global Child Health PUBH 6451 Monitoring/Evaluation of Sexual/Reproductive Health Programs in Low- and Middle- Income Countries PUBH 6563-In the GLearning activity, Social and Behavior Change for Nutrition, students complete an online module from the Global Health eLearning Center on Social and Behavior Change (SBC) interventions related to malnutrition.
 At the end of the course, students apply their knowledge of evidence-based SBCs in a final exam.
-See ERF PUBH 6451 - In the Individual Paper (Assignment 2) students describe social and behavior change models and strategies that have shown to be successful in improving the health of women (including youth).
-Students choose a strategy and an intervention with a strong theoretical basis and/or has been proven to work in other settings.
+See ERF.
+PUBH 6451-In the Individual Paper (Assignment 2), students describe social and behavior change models and strategies that have shown to be successful in improving the health of women (including youth).
+Students choose a strategy and an intervention that has a strong theoretical basis and/or has been proven to work in other settings.
 The paper must include a review of literature on the effectiveness of relevant program strategies and policies to support the rationale for the intervention chosen.
 The description should be written from the perspective of the organization that would implement the intervention and describe the team doing the implementation.
-The intervention should be in line with US government policies on development assistance for sexual and reproductive health programs and should reflect current global policy frameworks in sexual and reproductive health (pg.
-4)
+The intervention should be in line with US government policies on development assistance for sexual and reproductive health programs and should reflect current global policy frameworks in sexual and reproductive health (p.
+4).